-The Peri group combines genetic approaches with quantitative imaging techniques to study interactions between neurons and the microglia that eliminate cellular debris in the brain.
+The Peri group combines genetic approaches with quantitative imaging techniques to study how microglia shape neuronal connectivity by removing unwanted neurons and synapses.

 Previous and current research

 During brain development, neurons are generated in great excess and only those that make functional connections survive, while the majority is eliminated via apoptosis.
 Such huge numbers of dying cells pose a problem to the embryo, as leaking cell contents damages the surrounding environment.
 Therefore, the clearance of dying cells must be fast and efficient and is performed by a resident lineage of ‘professional’ phagocytes, the microglia.
 These cells patrol the entire vertebrate brain and sense the presence of apoptotic and damaged neurons.
 The coupling between the death of neurons and their phagocytosis by microglia is striking; every time we observe dead neurons we find them already inside the microglia.
 This remarkable correlation suggests a fast acting communication between the two cell types, such that microglia are forewarned of the coming problem and may even promote the controlled death of neurons during brain development.
 Despite the importance of microglia in several neuronal pathologies, the mechanism underlying their degradation of neurons remains elusive.

 The zebrafish Danio rerio is an ideal model system to study complex cell-cell interactions in vivo.
 As the embryo is optically transparent, the role of molecular regulators identified in large-scale forward and reverse genetic screens can be studied in vivo.
 Moreover, a key advantage of the system is that zebrafish microglia are extremely large, dynamic cells that form a non-overlapping network within the small transparent fish brain.
 Labelling microglia, neurons and organelles of the microglial phagocytotic pathway simultaneously in the living zebrafish embryos allows us to image, for the first time, the entire microglial population in order to study the interaction between neurons and microglia.